thorimur/queueboard-core/Infra robustness ideas.md

   - if that one also exists, add to stubborn files.

 - if a PR is listed as missing, but its data is broken, currently this can block re-queueing of missing PRs.
 Instead, one should (1) remove the broken data (and incrementing that counter), (2) re-populate that file, (3) if downloading that file works, reset the broken data counter.
+(partially implemented: new entries are appended to the file; auto-removing broken data is not)

 - try logic for stubborn PRs: remove broken data, re-queue and try again.
 That step should generally not fail.